‘Keto is a way I can eat because I love the food!’

 She adds: “Fortunately, my remaining hip has no arthritis.”

-Keto also helped spark Patricia’s desire for exercising.
+Keto also helped spark Patricia’s interest in exercising.
 A few months into her keto journey, she decided to sign up for classes at a newly opened gym in her area this fall.

 “I’m not self-motivated when it comes to exercising.
 I need someone to push me.
 That’s why classes are ideal for me,” Patricia says.

-A friend of Patricia’s also started going to the gym around the same time.
-Having her there has made exercising much more fun.
-These days, when gyms are closed due to the coronavirus, they continue to meet up to take brisk walks together.
+A friend of Patricia’s also started going to the gym around the same time; having her there has made exercising much more fun.
+Even if they don’t go to the gym, they continue to meet up to take brisk walks together.

 Patricia’s approach to keto